Papers

 Works in Progress

-A Distributional Theory of National Interest: What States (Don't) Fight For and Why (Book Manuscript)
+The Making of National Interest: What States (Don't) Fight For and Why (Book Manuscript)

 A Security-Economics Trade-off?
 Public Support for the Quad in South Korea (with Songying Fang, Xiaojun Li)

-ForthcomingJournal of East Asian Studies (Special Issue on South Korean Foreign Policy)
+ForthcomingJournal of East Asian Studies

 Abstract: A significant component of intense rivalry between the United States and China in the recent decade has been competition for allies and partners.
 As nations are squeezed by both superpowers to choose a side, what has often been overlooked is that middle powers have agency.
 We examine middle power preferences in the case of South Korea, who faces a security-economic trade-off as a country that maintains a strong security relationship with the U.S. and a strong economic relationship with China.
 We field an original public opinion survey on 2,120 respondents in South Korea, and find that individual ideology and partisanship play a bigger role in determining their alignment preferences between the U.S. and China than personal economic considerations such as individual job vulnerability to Chinese sanctions or reliance on Chinese goods consumption.